dorotheekar/choropleth-ipcc-projections/README.md

 		- ```threshold``` : Threshold studied considering the variable chosen.
 		- ```start_date``` : Start date of the period studied.
 		- ```end_date``` : End date of the period studied.
-		- ```period``` : Name of the scenario projection.
+		- ```period``` : Name of the scenario projection(RCP26/RCP45/RCP85) if different to historical period.
 It is useful to get to the corresponding folder and will appear on the map.
 (The original project provides only RCP85 projection)

 		- ```location_marker``` : Asking the user if he wants to display a map with marker or not.
-		- ```custom```: Asking the user if he wants to display a map with custom markers.
+		- ```custom``` : Asking the user if he wants to display a map with custom markers.
 		- ```text_marker``` : User needs to choose marker names.
 		- ```list_of_latitudes``` : User needs to enter the each latitude for markers.
 		- ```list_of_longitudes``` : User needs to enter the each longitude for markers.